PFCorzo/DevFiles/UM Financial Technology/1. Python/Python I.md

 40.0
 ```
 We got an float.
-Listen to ![[Recording 20211119234205.webm]] and here why python gave us back that result. #interesting
+Listen to ![[Recording 20211119234205.webm]] and here why python gave us back that result.

 ### Functions